Loyola Institute of Business Administration

 Loyola Institute of Business Administration (LIBA) is a private business school in Chennai, Tamil Nadu, India, was founded by the Society of Jesus (Jesuits) in 1979.
 It is situated on the Loyola College, Chennai, campus and run by the Loyola College Society.

 History

 Loyola Institute of Business Administration (LIBA) when established in 1979 had a three-year, part-time PGDBM program catering to the needs of business executives in and around Chennai.
 This program was approved by the All India Council for Technical Education (AICTE).
 Since 1995 LIBA has offered a two-year, full-time PGDM program, approved by the AICTE and recognized as equivalent to an MBA degree by the Association of Indian Universities (AIU).
 LIBA also offers a full-time MBA (PGDM) program (2 years), part-time MBA (PGBM) program (3 years), various executive diploma courses, and certificate programs in various management subjects.
 It is a resource center for doctoral programs offered in affiliation with the University of Madras.

-Rankings

-Loyola Institute of Business Administration was ranked 50 by the National Institutional Ranking Framework (NIRF) management ranking in 2020.